The Butterfly Fallacy: How stomach butterflies will get you caught up

 I know … love is something you “feel”.
 You know it when it’s there.
 You can’t describe it, but you know it when it happens.

 I’m not saying this isn’t true, but using your brain, in addition to your heart, leads to better decisions.
 Following your heart is the #2 leading cause of cheating (yoga pants is #1).
-While the mind can take into account all the good and all the bad and lead you to the right long term decisions, you’re heart (along with Henny shots and your loins) is the one leading you to decisions like going home with all that sexiness while BAE is out of town.
+While the mind can take into account all the good and all the bad and lead you to the right long-term decisions, you’re the heart (along with Henny shots and your loins) is the one leading you to decisions like going home with all that sexiness while BAE is out of town.

 – SBM aka Sean Blackman